wyattis/pancakes.js/README.md

 - [x] Add gulp

 ## Engine
+- [ ] GUILayer
+    - [ ] Have update method to update button positions
 - [ ] Layer
+    - [ ] Allow for GUI layers
     - [ ] Check for differences in the layer before rendering for "static" layers
     - [ ] Check if sprites are within the viewport before rendering
+- [ ] Button
+    - [ ] Update default styles of buttons to make them prettier
+    - [ ] Allow for custom button styles
+    - [ ] Allow for dynamic positioning of button
+    - [ ] Add update method to change positions if necessary
 - [ ] Vector
     - [x] Normalize
     - [x] Magnitude